 "Don't tempt me," he said with a pained smile.
 "I signed a contract agreeing to maintain your purity until our wedding night."

 A slow smile crossed his face.
-A little kissing and touching wouldn't compromise the letter of the agreement.
+Kissing and touching wouldn't compromise the letter of the agreement.
 Thinking of Bellatrix, who was likely prowling outside counting the minutes he remained behind a closed door with her sister, Lucius tipped Narcissa's face up for a kiss.

 It was a white wedding.